 Their wool-mix construction makes them the thickest here, which won’t be to everyone’s liking, but Merino helps them stay fresh.

 SockGuy SGX Socks

 The polypropylene, nylon and spandex material is virtually free of seams and the compression qualities of the socks are claimed to ‘increase blood flow’.
-Not sure what the ‘performance ribbing’ does, but these are quality warm weather socks.
+There’s also ‘performance ribbing’, and these are quality warm-weather socks.

-The ‘Barnstormer’ is just one of the Aireator’s numerous strikingly colourful designs but these Aireators also have a ‘green’ element to them because they’re made from nylon and 39 percent Coolmax ‘EcoMade’ — or recycled plastic bottles.
+The ‘Barnstormer’ is just one of the Aireator’s numerous colourful designs, and these cycling socks also have a ‘green’ element to them because they’re made from nylon and 39 per cent Coolmax ‘EcoMade’ materials – or recycled plastic bottles.

 Toughened toes and heels should ensure DeFeet’s usual durability, while the 6-inch ‘Stay-Fast’ cuffs live up to their name.

 Endura says this sock is crafted from super-fine, wicking Meryl fabric, designed to be comfortable and breathable, yet resistant to wind and rain.

 We liked the compressive fit and medium length but, although the Meryl fabric is reasonably comfortable, it’s overshadowed by other cycling socks.

 Out on the road, the socks aren’t particularly breathable, feeling toasty at a moderate 17°C. The socks do keep water at bay when it gets drizzly, though, so are perhaps best used in cool, wet conditions.

 Cycling socks are an easy item to overlook but they’re an important element of your cycling clothing.